zoalst/Speak3D/readme.md

 ## To Do

   - a lot
+  - undo feature by pressing ctrl+z, or by saying 'undo'
   - use updated version of three.js
   - create multiple geometries with one command
   - more geometries